A66adon/quizzle/README.md

 # Quizzle

-A self-hosted, Kahoot-style live quiz for safety trainings.
+A self-hosted, live quiz for safety trainings.
 An admin picks a quiz from a folder of YAML files, the server hands out a join code plus QR code, participants join from their phones, and the presenter drives the quiz question by question on a beamer.